pantherman594/go-bitcoin/README.md

 The difficulty, higher is easier, where the hash must be less than or equal to 2^_difficulty_.
 Max value is 255. (default 233)

+#### -l _blocks_to_mine_

+Limits the number of blocks to mine before quitting.
+A number less than 1 allows the program to continue infinitely, requiring a Ctrl+C to quit.

 #### -faulty

 Simulates faulty miners (sending repeat solutions, setting an invalid previous hash, sending an unsolved puzzle, setting an incorrect difficulty, and sending a falsely "valid" block).